Stress Among Teenagers

 part of life.
 Every other person is under the grip of some kind of

-stress irrespective of their age.
+stress irrespective of age.
 Hectic lifestyles, high competition,

-unending expectations are often the major reasons of increasing stress.
+unending expectations are often the major reasons behind increasing stress.

 The way stress becomes a part of our lives, we are not even aware of